VICTORIA PARK, PORTSMOUTH CITY CENTRE

 A great deal of development has taken place to the west of Victoria Park.
 The towering glass clad ex Zurich Insurance building has been expanded and is now a student accommodation building, this has been joined by a tall block with a circular tower feature, this is the Travelodge Hotel on Stanhope Road.

 To the south is Portsmouth Guildhall and University buildings formerly the Municipal College, these are accessed from the park's south east corner through a tunnel under the railway, passing the war memorial in Guildhall Square.

-To the east, across Anglesea Road are more University buildings and Naval establishments and finally to the north on Edinburgh Road is the Roman Catholic Cathedral of St John.
+To the east, across Anglesea Road are more University buildings and Royal Navy establishments and finally to the north on Edinburgh Road is the Roman Catholic Cathedral of St John.

 At the centre of the park is an enclosed area containing an aviary with peacocks, parrots and other exotic birds.
 An adjacent area contains small mammals such as rabbits and guinea pigs which children enjoy feeding.